swiss-seismological-service/scrtdd/README.md

 The origin ids of the events to be relocated must be stored in a format that `scrtdd` understands.

-One of the compatible formats is a text file containing the origing IDs (`sclistorg` output is compatible with that). `scrtdd` will use the origin IDs in the file to fetch all necessary information from the SeisComP database.
+One of the compatible formats is a text file containing the origin IDs (`sclistorg` output is compatible with that). `scrtdd` will use the origin IDs in the file to fetch all necessary information from the SeisComP database.

 E.g. *file myCatalog.csv* (a mandatory column named `seiscompId` is required, but other column might be present too).